 …

 After transmitting the Advertising Poll Compact frame on the initialization channel, the initiator shall listen for an incoming Advertising Response Compact frame in the subsequent initialization slot.
 Once a responder has received an Advertising Poll Compact frame, it may transmit the Advertising Response Compact frame in the subsequent initialization slot.
 When the responder has transmitted the Advertising Response Compact frame, it shall listen for a Start of Ranging Compact frame in the subsequent slot.
 Once the initiator has received an Advertising Response Compact frame, it may transmit a Start of Ranging Compact frame in the subsequent slot.

-If the initiator intends to proceed to the control phase, the Message Control field of the Start of Ranging Compact frame shall be set as 0x00.
-Otherwise, if the initiator does not intend to proceed to the control phase, the Message Control field of the Start of Ranging Compact frame shall be set as 0x10.
-If a responder receives a Start of Ranging Compact frame with the Message Control field equal to 0x10 and the value of the Status field is set to 0 or 1
+If the initiator intends to proceed to the control phase, the Message Control field of the Start of Ranging Compact frame shall be set as 0x00 or 0x10 (with value of the status field set as SUCCESS).
+If a responder receives a Start of Ranging Compact frame with the Message Control field equal to 0x10 and the value of the status field is set as SUCCESS and if any of the NB Channel Map, Management PHY Configuration field, Management MAC Configuration field, Ranging PHY Configuration field and Ranging MAC Configuration field is not present, the value of the field of the same name from the Advertising Response Compact frame shall be used for starting the ranging session, or if no value was given in the Advertising Response Compact frame, if applicable the value communicated via OOB methods, or otherwise the default value of the field shall be used for the ranging session.

+Otherwise, if the initiator does not intend to proceed to the control phase, the Message Control field of the Start of Ranging Compact frame shall be set as 0x10 and the value of the Status field is set as one of the non-reserved entries in Table XXX (Status field values) other than SUCCESS.
+If a responder receives a Start of Ranging Compact frame with the Message Control field equal to 0x10 and the value of the Status field is set as one of the non-reserved entries in Table XXX (Status field values) other than SUCCESS, the responder’s action is as follows:

-, it may reattempt the session initialization with a different set of parameters by listening for another Advertising Poll Compact frame.
+If the value of the Status field is set as REQUESTED_PARAMETERS_NOT_ACCEPTED, it may reattempt the session initialization with a different set of parameters by listening for another Advertising Poll Compact frame.

-If a responder receives a Start of Ranging Compact frame with the Message Control field equal to 0x10, and the value of the Status field is set to 2, it should not reattempt the session initialization.
+If the value of the Status field is set as REQUIRED_CAPABILITY_NOT SUPPORTED_BY RESPONDER, it should not reattempt the session initialization.

-If a responder receives a Start of Ranging Compact frame with the Message Control field equal to 0x10 and the value of the Status field is set to 3, it may reattempt the session initialization with the initiator suggested configuration.
+If the Status field is set as REJECT_WITH SUGGESTED_CONFIG_CHANGE , it may reattempt the session initialization with the initiator suggested configuration.
 If the suggested configuration is not supported by the responder, the responder should not reattempt the session initialization.

+If the value of the Status field is set as FAILURE, the responder may reattempt the session initialization at a later time.

 After transmitting the Start of Ranging Compact frame with the Message Control field equal to 0x00 , the initiator shall enter the control phase.
 After the initiator has confirmed receipt of the RESP Compact frame from the responder during control phase, and unless initialization of further devices is required, the initiator shall discontinue ranging initialization and cease transmission of Advertising Poll Compact frames.